Plantar Fasciitis

 Plantar fasciitis is diagnosed through a physical exam, medical history, and sometimes imaging like X-rays or ultrasound to rule out other conditions (e.g., heel spurs or stress fractures).

-The majority of patients improve without surgery.
+The majority of patients experience improvement without the need for surgery.
 Non-surgical treatment options include:

 Surgery is rarely needed but can be considered if other treatments fail.